zry3fr/DS-2002-F25/Labs/Lab_2_Git.md

 # Lab 2: GitHub

-Follow all the steps below for practice using GitHub.
-You an use your web browser to complete these steps, or the terminal if you like.
+Follow all the steps below for practice using Git and GitHub.

 <br>